m-rishab/DataSentinal/README.md

 🔗 **Live demo:** [dataasentinal.onrender.com](https://dataasentinal.onrender.com)

-> Note: the demo runs on Render's free tier, so the first request may take
-> ~30–60s to wake the instance.

 ## What it checks

 - **Ingest** — scrapes Kaggle/HF page metadata (title, license, tags, files, columns)